axiom-crypto/worldcoin-aggregation/README.md

 ### Repository Overview

+- `aggregation_circuit/`
+  - `README.md`: Documentation for the standalone WorldID aggregation circuits for WLD grants can be found in their own README.
 - `circuit/`
   - `README.md`: The client circuit documentation can be found in its own README.
 - `src/`